Back in Paris pact, US faces tougher climate steps ahead

 United Nations Secretary-General Antonio Guterres said Thursday that the official American reentry “is itself very important,” as is Biden’s announcement that the U.S. will return to providing climate aid to poorer nations, as promised in 2009.

-“It’s the political message that’s being sent,” said Christiana Figueres, the former United Nations climate chief.
+“It’s not about how many days.
+It’s the political symbolism that the largest economy refuses to see the opportunity of addressing climate change.” said Christiana Figueres, the former United Nations climate chief.
 She was one of the leading forces in hammering out the mostly voluntary 2015 agreement in which nations set their own goals to reduce greenhouse gases.

 One fear was that other nations would follow America in abandoning the climate fight, but none did, Figueres said.
 She said the real issue was four years of climate inaction by the Trump administration.
 American cities, states and businesses still worked to reduce heat-trapping carbon dioxide but without the participation of the federal government.